isomerpages/moe-bukitviewsec/_admissions/DSA Admission Exercise/Direct School Admission.md

 </div>
 <p><strong><u>Programmes, activities and opportunities</u></strong>
 <br>Students will be equipped with leadership skills, competencies and knowledge.
-They will be developed to serve as student leaders (councillor / peer support leader / CCA leader), and be given opportunities and platforms to apply their leadership skills.
+They will be developed to serve as student leaders (Student Leader Council / CCA leader), and be given opportunities and platforms to apply their leadership skills.
 Students may also be selected as ambassadors to represent the school during the School Open House, Sec 1 Orientation and Student Environmental Leadership Conference.</p>
 <p>For more information, please refer to the <a href="https://www.bukitviewsec.moe.edu.sg/our-curriculum/Co-Curricular/sl/" rel="noopener noreferrer nofollow" target="_blank">webpage.</a>
 </p>
+<p></p>
+<h4>Performing Arts</h4>
 <p><strong>Choir</strong>
 <br>
 </p>